extremeheat/JSPyBridge/README.md

 * However, this does not apply with callbacks or non-native function input parameters.
 The bridge will try to serialize what it can, and will give you a foreign reference if it's unable to serialize something.
 So if you pass a JS object, you'll get a Python dict, but if the dict contains something like a class, you'll get a reference in its place.

-* If you would like the bridge to turn a foreign reference to something native, you can use `.valueOf()` to transfer an object via JSON serialization, or `.blobValueOf()` to write an object into the communication pipe directly.
+* (On the bridge to call JavaScript from Python) If you would like the bridge to turn a foreign reference to something native, you can use `.valueOf()` to transfer an object via JSON serialization, or `.blobValueOf()` to write an object into the communication pipe directly.
   - `.valueOf()` can be used on any JSON-serializable object, but may be very slow for big data.
   - `.blobValueOf()` can be used on any pipe-writeable object implementing the `length` property (e.g. `Buffer`).
 It can be massively faster by circumventing the JSON+UTF8 encode/decode layer, which is inept for large byte arrays.